timm/ABC/README.md

 - 5 to 1,000+ configuration choices
 - Up to 3 goal metrics

-XXXX need to explain ABC
+XXXX need to explain EZR

 We tested EZR 10× on each dataset.
 In each trial:
 - _A = 4_, _B = 24_, _C = 5_